Through "NAEP University," continuing education and professional development are cornerstones of NAEP's mission and purpose.

-NAEP's Annual Meeting is its annual national conference.
-Scheduled for April 8-11, 2017 in Orlando, FL, this is our biggest event of the year.
-Offering more than 50 educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs.
-This is event is not one to be missed!
+NAEP's Annual Meeting is the national conference, and is the biggest event NAEP offers.
+With 50+ educational sessions, exciting keynote speakers, and a robust exhibit hall for all of your business and educational needs, this event is not to be missed!
+Annual Meeting Homepage

 While NAEP is the national organization, it consists of several district and regional chapters.
 Many of these chapters offer their own in-person events and continuing education.
 Most of these events are two to three-days, but some include one-day workshops, as well.

 NAEP supports member's becoming and remaining certified by offering programming which may be applied toward ISM's C.P.M. / CPSM / CPSD recertification and/or A.P.P. re-accreditation, or UPPCC's CPPO/CPPB certification or recertification program requirements.